GatoGraphQL/GatoGraphQL/README.md

     - "bundlegroup": through a unique bundlegroup file

 - `POP_SERVER_BUNDLECHUNKSIZE` (_int_): (Only if doing code-splitting) How many resources to pack inside a bundle file.
 Default: 4.

-- `POP_SERVER_SKIPBUNDLEPAGESWITHPARAMS` (_true_|_false_): When generating bundle or bundlegroup files, allow to only pre-generate the bundle(group)s for URLs without parameters, falling back on the "resource" enqueue file type for these cases.
-(Eg: loading "https://getpop.org/en/u/leo/" will load "bundlegroup", but loading "https://getpop.org/en/u/leo/?tab=followers" may load "resource" instead, if the corresponding bundlegroup file had not been pre-generated).

 - `POP_SERVER_TEMPLATERESOURCESINCLUDETYPE` (_header_|_body_|_body-inline_): (Only if doing server-side rendering, code-splitting and enqueue type = "resource") Choose how to include those resources depended by a module (mainly CSS styles):